-As a Career Counselor, I was stunned that many students that I have spoken to over the years at the 6 different colleges and universities I taught at had no idea how to answer most of these questions; so I want to prepare you, the new college student, to ask good questions so that you can make the best possible decision for choosing a major.
+As a Career Counselor, I was stunned that many students that I have spoken to over the years at the different colleges and universities I worked or taught at had no idea how to answer most of these questions; so I want to prepare you, the new college student, to ask good questions so that you can make the best possible decision for choosing a major.

 - What is your career major?